shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 a.
 "Licensor" refers to the operator(s) of the content creation channel "**\[Licensor's Primary Channel Name\]**".

 b.
-"Licensed Content" refers to any digital work or material (including, but not limited to, videos, audio, still images, comics, and 3D models) which the Licensor has made publicly available and has indicated are available for use under the terms of this license.
+"Licensed Content" refers to any digital work or material (including, but not limited to, videos, audio, still images, comics, 3D models, and computer programs) which the Licensor has made publicly available and has indicated are available for use under the terms of this license.

 c.
 "Licensee" refers to the individual or entity exercising rights under this license.